Smoked Prime Rib

 This post may contain affiliate links.
 Please read our disclosure policy.

 Are you ready to impress your guests?
 If you are, then you need to make this delicious Smoked Prime Rib recipe!
-It’s perfectly seasoned and smoked piece of beef.
-I prefer using a boneless prime rib, then seasoning the outside and smoking it so it has a delicious flavor by the end of the smoking process!
-It’s the perfect addition to any holiday dinner.
+It’s a perfectly seasoned and smoked piece of beef.
+It’s the perfect addition to any holiday dinner and the smoker is the best way to cook prime rib.

-If you love a great cut of beef and want to WOW your guests, a prime rib roast is a great meal!
+If you love a great cut of beef and want to WOW your guests, a prime rib roast is the best choice.
 A perfectly cooked smoked prime rib is a showstopper at any meal!
-Slow smoking infuses the meat with the most amazing flavor and I’m here to tell you a little secret….
+Slow smoking infuses the meat with the most amazing flavor and I’m here to tell you a little secret…

 It’s a lot easier than you think!

-No way, right?!!
-Yup!
-This is a set and step away kind meal which makes it easy for you to get your sides together; baked potatoes on the grill, paired with some bacon wrapped grilled asparagus and dinner rolls.
+No way you can smoke a prime rib roast, right?!!
+Yes way!
+This is a set and step away kind meal which makes it easy for you to get your side dishes together.
+I’m thinking about baked potatoes on the grill, paired with some bacon wrapped grilled asparagus and dinner rolls.
 Seriously does a meal get any better than that?
-Then you can sit back, sip a beverage or two and simply enjoy the evening!
+Then you can sit back, sip a beverage or two and simply enjoy the evening.
+It’s the best way to cook prime rib!

 What is Prime Rib Roast?